Laura Acquasaliente

 • Bioinformatics: data analysis software (Origin 8.0, SigmaPlot); interrogation of databases for protein identification and characterization (EXPASY, MASCOT); molecular visualization and modelling software (ViewerPro, PyMol, HyperChem, Chimera, MOE); molecular docking software (HEX, ClusPro); protein structure analysis software (BLUUES, APBS).

-• Protein Structure Techniques: robot-automated crystallization; micro-scale crystallization techniques (hanging drop and sitting drop); basic knowledge of NMR (Nuclear Magnetic Resonance).
+• Protein Structure Techniques: robot-automated crystallization; micro-scale crystallization techniques (hanging drop and sitting drop); basic knowledge of NMR (Nuclear Magnetic Resonance); HDX Mass Spectrometry.

 Publications